hasanmoudud/geocompr/main.md

 <!-- We have succefully duplicated a small part of **sf**'s functionality (with a major caveat mentioned in the next paragraph). -->
 The example above shows that low-level geographic operations *can* be developed from first principles with base R.
-It also shows that if a tried-and-tested solution already exists, it may not be worth re-inventing the wheel.
+It also shows that if a tried-and-tested solution already exists, it may not be worth re-inventing the wheel: if our aim was simply to find the centroid of a polygon it would have been quicker to represent `poly_mat` as an **sf** object and use the pre-existing `sf::st_centroid()` function instead.
+However, the great benefit of writing algorithms from 1^st^ principles is that you will understand every step of the process, something that cannot be guaranteed when using other peoples' code.
-Even in cases where a new algorithm is needed, compiled languages such as C++ may be more appropriate than base R for performant solutions (see section \@ref(software-for-geocomputation)).
+A further consideration is performance: R is slow compared with low level languages such as C++ for number crunching (see section \@ref(software-for-geocomputation)) and optimization is difficult.
+Still, if the aim is to develop new methods computational efficiency should not be a primary consideration, as encapsulated in the saying "premature optimization is the root of all evil" [@knuth_computer_1974].

-Algorithm development is hard, especially if it involves learning a new language.
+Algorithm development is hard.
+This should be apparent from the amount of work that has gone into developing a centroid algorithm in base R that is just one, rather inefficient, approach to the problem with limited real-world applications (in the real world convex polygons are uncommon).
-The experience should, if nothing else, lead to a greater appreciation of low-level geographic libraries such as GEOS (which underlies `sf::st_centroid()`) and CGAL (the Computational Geometry Algorithms Library) and interest in their source code.^[
+The experience should lead to an appreciation of low-level geographic libraries such as GEOS (which underlies `sf::st_centroid()`) and CGAL (the Computational Geometry Algorithms Library) which not only run fast but work on a wide range of input geometry types.
+A great advantage of the open source nature of such libraries is that their source code is readily available for study, comprehension and (for those with the skills and confidence) modification.^[
 The CGAL function `CGAL::centroid()` is in fact composed of 7 sub-functions as described at https://doc.cgal.org/latest/Kernel_23/group__centroid__grp.html allowing it to work on a wide range of input data types, whereas the solution we created works only on a very specific input data type.
 The source code underlying GEOS function `Centroid::getCentroid()` can be found at https://github.com/libgeos/geos/search?q=getCentroid.
 ]
-It may be disapointing to learn that the algorithm we have developed works only for a very specific type of polygon: convex hulls (see exercises).

 ## Functions

 Like algorithms functions take an input and return an output.
-The difference is that functions are 'first class' objects in their own right.
+The difference is that functions are 'first class' objects in R.
 We have already seen the advantages of using functions in the previous section: the function `t_area()`, created in the code chunk below, *contains* the steps needed find the area of any 'triangle matrix' and can be called with a single line, whereas in the previous section it required 3 lines.
 Functions are thus a mechanism for *generalizing* code.